Republican Matt Gaetz files bid to oust Speaker Kevin McCarthy

 It was last used in 2015 against Speaker John Boehner.
 The motion to remove him failed but it built enough pressure on Mr Boehner that, unable to unite his caucus, he announced his resignation two months later.

-Though it is not clear if the challenge will success, Mr Gaetz has struck an uncompromising tone.
+Though it is not clear if the challenge will succeed, Mr Gaetz has struck an uncompromising tone.

 Earlier this month, he told reporters: "If we have to begin every single day in Congress with the prayer, the pledge and the motion to vacate - then so be it."